rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 );
 {{< /highlight >}}

 The styled Button component could be implemented in the *src/Button/index.js* file.
-It's already extracted, because you will use its styling functionalities later in this application.
+It's already extracted, because you will use it in this application later.

 {{< highlight javascript >}}
 import React from 'react';